alsugiharto/auto-meetup-rsvp-bot/README.md

 The app will check the event list of the group you mention in credentials.py.
 There are 4 possibilities:
 - There are no event, then the app will keep checking each CHECK_TIME_SECOND time
 - There are multiple events, unfortunatelly multiple events to choose is not possible yet.
 This will stop the app.
-Make sure your group target only have one event at a time.
+Make sure your group target only has one event at a time.
 - There is one upcoming event, the RSVP process should be started here.
 You will receive a message when it is.
 This will stop the app.
 - Any error appears.
 This will stop the app.